MaiteBG/Python_summary/python_summary/functions.md

     ... # Function body
     return return_variable
 ```

-A function always returns a value; if no return is specified, it returns None.”
+A function always returns a value; if no return is specified, it returns `None`.”

 ### 1.1.
 Function Parameters and Arguments

 > **Parameters** are the variables listed in the function definition and **arguments** are the actual values passed to the function when it is called.

 * Parameters can have default values: `param = default_value`.
-* Alos, can include variable-length parameters:
+* Also, can include variable-length parameters:
   * `*args`: Receives multiple arguments as a tuple.
   * `**kwargs`: Receives keyword arguments as a dictionary.